The Dustbowl Revival

 Tickets will be $35 at the door.
 Please order now!

-Dinner will be available for purchase for $15 (check back later for the menu, we will post it as soon as we decide what it is!)
-The dinner, Delicious Twisted Oak Wines, popcorn & soft drinks will be available for purchase.
+A yummy BBQ rib dinner with side salads will be available for purchase for $15.
+Delicious Twisted Oak Wines, popcorn, cookies, & soft drinks will also be available for purchase.
 Please do not bring other alcoholic beverages.
 Our license does not permit it.

 Seating is "festival style", first come first served - but all locations are good!
 Bring your own low back "beach" chairs for up-front seating.
 Click here for everything you might like to know about our concert venue.